nlx-group/ud-portuguese/lx-udepparser/README.md

 LX-UDepParser is available under the Creative Commons BY-NC-ND license (Attribution-NonCommercial-NoDerivatives 4.0 International).

-See LICENSE.txt for full text.
+See `../LICENSE.txt` for full text.

 NLP4J is available under the Apache2 license.